Cold weather, ice and seasonal illnesses can cause more complications for people with Parkinson's. Here's our advice on managing over winter.

-Making simple adjustments and taking extra precautions can all help with managing the condition at this time of year.
+Making simple adjustments and taking extra precautions can all help with managing your condition at this time of year.

 Keep yourself and your house warm